MicrosoftDocs/dynamics365smb-docs/business-central/across-preview.md

 If 30 days are not enough for you to decide, you can extend your trial.
 For more information, see [Need More Time to Decide Whether to Subscribe?](admin-extend-trial.md).

+### Setting Up Your Company in [!INCLUDE [prodshort](includes/prodshort.md)]

-To help you set up your company, the **Assisted Setup** page includes the following assisted setup guides that can help you:
+To help you set up your company, the **Assisted Setup** page lists the assisted setup guides that can help you.
+Depending on your role and country or region, the page shows different assistant setup guides such as the following:

 | Assisted Setup | Description |
 | -------------- | ----------- |